mantidproject/documents/Design/Mantid_As_a _SciPy_Styled_Package.md

 ### Structure ###

-This is primarily about structuring the locations of Algorithm more sensibly, the `Mantid.simpleapi` will maintain backward compatibility by accumulating all of the algorithms into a single import so existing scripts should work as normal.
-For this reason, and to prevent other problems elsewhere this will mean we have to keep Algorithms names unique as we currently do even when in seperate packages.
+This is primarily about structuring the locations of Algorithm and Fit functions more sensibly, the `Mantid.simpleapi` will maintain backward compatibility by accumulating all of the algorithms and Fit functions into a single import so existing scripts should work as normal.
+For this reason, and to prevent other problems elsewhere this will mean we have to keep Algorithms names and Fit Function names unique as we currently do even when in seperate packages.

 The structure below if modified from that presented by [Andre Savici at the 2017 Users Workshop](../Presentations/DevMeetings/2017-06/Mantid4PythonLibrariesAndNames.md).
-We will only create a library if we have at least one algorithm to include within it.
+We will only create a library if we have at least one item to include within it.

 * Mantid.simpleapi
     - An accumulation libaray that will import all of the algorithms within Mantid as it currently does